maproulette/docs/_documentation/tasks/02-using-maproulette-tags.md

 ### Adding MR Tags

-Mappers and reviewers add MR Tags in two places:
+Mappers add MR Tags in two places:

-- On the task panel's **Task** tab, the task's tags are listed with an **Edit tags** control (or **No tags** if it has none yet).
+- On the task panel's **Instructions** tab, the task's tags are listed with an **Edit tags** control (or **No tags** if it has none yet).
 That opens the **Edit task tags** dialog, where you type a tag and press <kbd>Enter</kbd> or
   <kbd>,</kbd> to add it, and <kbd>Backspace</kbd> to remove the last one.
 As